 1. How long will you keep my images?

-The image files are kept for one month to allow easy reprinting and production of extra sets if desired.
+The image files are kept for one month to allow easy reprinting in case of any problems.
 At the end of this period they are deleted.

 2. Where will my digital images be stored?

 Your images are stored on our in-house servers.
 These machines are located in secure facilities and are accessible only by authorised employees.

 3. What's the policy on rights for photographs?

 Different copyright laws apply depending on where you are located.
 Please address yourself to the relevant local authorities to obtain more information.
 Furthermore, if you wish to have images printed which have been taken by someone else, you will need written authorization from that party to do so.